In a year where multiple countries gained independence from France, Britain and Belgium, 1960 was an important year to remember.

 May 24: In The Netherlands, the millionth telephone is installed.

 June 6: 11 Pondos are killed by South African police at Ngquza Hill.
 58 were injured and 23 people were arrested.
+The incident is a result of rising opposition to the application of the South African government’s Land Rehabilitation Program/Betterment Scheme under the Apartheid regime.

 June 15: Argentina complains to the UN about the illegal transfer of Adolf Eichmann to Israel.
+Argentina had a history of refusing to extradite Nazi war criminals and his capture had not been agreed by both governments.

 June 17: Ted Williams, of the Boston Red Sox team, celebrates his 500th home run.
+Williams adds another 21 home runs to his career total his final bat hits a home run when he retires on September 28, 1960.

 June 18: The New York Giants hire their new manager, Tom Sheehan.
 Sheehan becomes the oldest debuting manager at age 66.